 Using TRS online instead of calling

-We recommend using the online service as the default option.
-Many tasks on the trust register are faster to complete online than by phone.
-That reduces waiting times and gives a clear record of what you submitted.
+We recommend using the online Trust Registration Service as the default for routine tasks.
+Many updates, declarations, and record changes are faster to complete online than by phone.
+You also get a clear audit trail of what you submitted and when — which matters if queries arise later.

-How to start: go to GOV.UK and search for “Manage your trust’s details”.
-You should see a page summary and a Start now button.
+How to start: go to GOV.UK and search for “Manage your trust’s details.”
+You will see a page summary and a Start now button.
 Click that to begin the online services flow.
+You will need your Government Gateway login to proceed.

-Create Government Gateway sign‑in details and choose an Organisation account.
-You will get a 12‑digit Gateway ID and an email code that expires after 30 minutes.
-Keep the Gateway ID safe: losing it causes avoidable delays.
+If you have not already done so, create Government Gateway sign-in details and choose an Organisation account — this is essential, as an Individual account will not work for trust registration.
+You will receive a 12-digit Gateway ID and a verification code by email that expires after 30 minutes.
+Keep the Gateway ID safe: losing it causes avoidable delays, and recovering it means calling HMRC or going through an account recovery process.

 Access codes, lockouts and keeping login details safe

-Security codes are usually sent by text or telephone number.
-If the email or text does not arrive, check junk mail and try again quickly.
-Repeated incorrect security answers can trigger a 30‑minute lockout, so answer carefully.
+Security codes for two-factor authentication are sent by text message to the registered telephone number.
+If the code does not arrive, check you have the correct number on record and try again.
+Repeated incorrect security answers can trigger a 30-minute lockout, so take your time and answer carefully.
+If you are locked out completely, call the helpline on 0300 123 1072 with your lead trustee details to hand.

 Where to enter your reference

-Have your URN or UTR letter to hand before you reach the box that asks for the reference.
-Entering the correct numbers first time avoids being paused mid‑process.
+Have your URN or UTR letter ready before you start the online process.
+You will reach a screen that asks for the trust reference number — entering the correct number first time avoids being paused mid-process or directed into an error loop.

 If you prefer guided help, we also explain how to register a trust online and complete the claim securely.